jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/linux_sql/README.md

 # Test

 The bash scripts and SQL queries are tested in a docker container.
 These scripts are tested by first creating the database and tables and then running the scripts to add the values.
-Then can run the queries in sql/queries.sql file to see if queries are ran properly and also crontab executes properly.
+Then you can run the queries in sql/queries.sql file to see if queries are executed properly and also check if crontab executes properly as well.

 # Deployment
-The code base is stored on GitHub and the postgress SQL is used by the docker container.
+The code base is stored on GitHub and postgreSQL database ran in the docker container.

 # Improvements
-- Handle hardware update: being able to automatically update the data of the host machines whenever there is a hardware update is a plus.
+- Handle hardware update: being able to automatically update the data of the host machines whenever there is a hardware update is a plus
-- Add more sql queries to be able to get more type of informations on the host servers
+- Add more sql queries to be able to get more type of informations on the host servers and the usage
-- Being able to have efficent storage since crontab is running host_usage every minute, the storage in the database will be overwhelemed and should have a way to delete the data after analyzing it every day or so
+- Being able to have efficent storage since crontab is running host_usage every minute, the storage in the database will be overwhelemed and there should be a way to delete the data after analyzing it every day or so